 Question: There are several patients at your desk, the phone is ringing, and the doctor has asked to speak with you.
 Which order would you address these tasks and explain your rationale?

 Example: “As a medical receptionist, I’m often asked to do multiple tasks simultaneously.
-Sometimes this is easy to achieve, and other times it is impossible.
-If I were presented with a scenario you asked about, I would first answer the phone and put the caller on hold, I would then ask the people at my desk to be patient, informing them that I would be with them as quickly as possible, and I would explain to the doctor that I had people on the phone and at my desk.
-I would speak with them once I had taken care of our patients.”
+Sometimes, this is easy to achieve, and other times, it is impossible.
+If I were presented with the scenario you asked about, I would first answer the phone and put the caller on hold and then ask the people at my desk to be patient, informing them I would be with them as quickly as possible.
+I would explain to the doctor that I had people on the phone and at my desk and would speak with them once I had taken care of our patients.”

-Question: What measures do you take to ensure that a patient’s confidentiality is respected and that their information is secure?
+Question: What measures do you take to ensure a patient’s confidentiality is respected and their information is secure?

-Example: Even though I do not perform any medical services, I still need to adhere to the HIPAA requirements.
+Example: Even though I do not perform any medical services, I still need to adhere to HIPAA requirements.
 I recognize that patient confidentiality is a key element to the services we provide.
-I make sure never to discuss a patient’s medical information if other people are around and not to share their information with anybody unless I have their specific authorization.
-I also make sure patient records are projected, either physically or electronically.”
+I make sure to never discuss a patient’s medical information if other people are around and to not share their information with anybody unless I have their specific authorization.
+I also make sure patient records are protected, either physically or electronically.”

-Question: Do you have any interest in pursuing other roles in the field of medicine, such as a medical assistant, nurse or even a physician?
+Question: Do you have any interest in pursuing other roles in the field of medicine, such as a medical assistant, nurse, or even physician?

 Explanation: Employers are always interested in people who have a career plan and want to advance themselves within an industry.
 If you enjoy working as a receptionist and want to continue to do so, stating this is appropriate.
 However, if you are working as a receptionist in a medical environment to become familiar with the medical practice and perhaps pursue another career in this field, you should state that as well.

-Example: “Working as a medical receptionist is something that I enjoy and that I am good at.
-However, I always thought it would be interesting to obtain the credentials to become a medical office assistant.
-This would allow me to interact more with the patients, provide basic health care services, and learn more about the medical practice.
+Example: “Working as a medical receptionist is something that I enjoy and am good at.
+However, I've always thought it would be interesting to obtain the credentials to become a medical office assistant.
+This would allow me to interact more with patients, provide basic health care services, and learn more about the medical practice.
 I am currently taking night courses to qualify for this role.”